Water-Melon/Melon/docs/book/en/json.md

 mln_uauto_t mln_json_array_length(mln_json_t *j);
 ```

 Description: Get the length of the array.
-In this case `j` must be an array type.
+At this time `j` must be of array type.

-Return value: Array length
+Return value: array length